- HR guide

 5.2 Thank them for their work

-Likewise, a recognition for their achievements in the company should be expressed and thank them for their.
+Likewise, a recognition for their achievements in the company should be expressed and grateful for them.

 5.3 Farewell email from management